 This paper describes the integration problem, various enacted solutions and their limitations, and the status of the RPA technology available today.
 Form a research perspective, the work done on RPA is somewhat limited and focuses on case studies.
-Key question such as - when is the RPA technology appropriate, what criteria should be considered before adoption and implementation of the technology, and what are the limitations not have been explored.
+Key question such as - when is the RPA technology appropriate, what criteria should be considered before adoption and implementation of the technology, and what are the limitations have not been explored well.
 This paper seeks to provide a discussion of the issues regarding the technology, and suggest why researching and developing a comprehensive understanding of RPA technology is important.